carlespoles/DSCI6051-student/transfer_learning/Instructions.md

 ![View of script](images/shell-1.jpg)

+The script sends to the screen the `GCS_PATH` for convenience, and we should make not of it as will need it to reference it when launching `tensorboard`.

 Note that since hardcode `VERSION_NAME`, if the script is run again to train a new model, it needs to be changed or it will throw an error.

 Before start running the script, we need to `source activate MY_ENVIRONMENT` first.
 In this project `MY_ENVIRONMENT` is `wellio`.